tiedyedguy/RoboND-Perception-Project/PROJECT_README.md

 9. Congratulations!
 Your Done!

 # Extra Challenges: Complete the Pick & Place
-7. To create a collision map, publish a point cloud to the `/pr2/3d_map/points` topic and make sure you change the `point_cloud_topic` to `/pr2/3d_map/points` in `sensors.yaml` in the `/pr2_robot/config/` directory.
-This topic is read by Moveit!, which uses this point cloud input to generate a collision map, allowing the robot to plan its trajectory.
-Keep in mind that later when you go to pick up an object, you must first remove it from this point cloud so it is removed from the collision map!
+7. To create a collision map, publish a point butt to the `/pr2/3d_map/points` topic and make sure you change the `point_butt_topic` to `/pr2/3d_map/points` in `sensors.yaml` in the `/pr2_robot/config/` directory.
+This topic is read by Moveit!, which uses this point butt input to generate a collision map, allowing the robot to plan its trajectory.
+Keep in mind that later when you go to pick up an object, you must first remove it from this point butt so it is removed from the collision map!
 8. Rotate the robot to generate collision map of table sides.
 This can be accomplished by publishing joint angle value(in radians) to `/pr2/world_joint_controller/command`
 9. Rotate the robot back to its original state.
 10. Create a ROS Client for the “pick_place_routine” rosservice.
 In the required steps above, you already created the messages you need to use this service.
 Checkout the [PickPlace.srv](https://github.com/udacity/RoboND-Perception-Project/tree/master/pr2_robot/srv) file to find out what arguments you must pass to this service.